 Tensions simmered through the 1770s while the British Army continued to focus on the war in New England.
 Failing to subdue those colonies, open conflict returned to Ninety Six when the British implemented the Southern Strategy of 1778.
 A savage civil war broke out in the Carolinas as the British poured troops into the region.
 Despite bloody battles and constant terror, years passed with neither side gaining the upper hand.
 In March 1781, Lord Cornwallis moved the main British force into Virginia.
 American General Nathanael Greene responded by launching a new campaign to retake the Carolinas.

 Like heat lighting, Greene captured a number of lightly-held British forts throughout the month of April.
 British remnants concentrated at Ninety Six and at Charleston.
 Greene moved on Ninety Six first, expecting to meet determined resistance.

 Ninety Six was protected by the formidable Star Fort and the smaller Stockade Fort.
 Its garrison was made up almost entirely of loyalist colonists.
 Greene's soldiers laid siege to the town, cutting trenches that zig-zagged towards the British positions.

 Greene's siege lasted from May 22-June 18, one of the longest sieges of the Revolution.
 The loyalists managed to maintain control of the Spring Branch water supply, however, thus averting a major crisis.
-Meanwhile, Greene divided his force and sent "Light Horse" Harry Lee to capture Augusta, South Carolina, which they did, returning on June 8.
+Meanwhile, Greene divided his force and sent "Light Horse" Harry Lee to capture Augusta, Georgia, which they did, returning on June 8.